Animals

 Snakes

 I care for four snakes.
 Two are at the office – Apollo, a grey rat snake, and Athena, a ball python.
-At the house, I tend to the "elderly rescues" – Arthur, a California king snake and former ambassador for a nature center, and Bella, a ball python who was a bittersweet owner surrender.
-And Hera the ball python is coming; she's been chilling at Asylum Pets for a while until things got settled with the retirees.
+At the house, I tend to Bella, a ball python who was a bittersweet owner surrender, and Hera, a ball python who was a rescue from a neglectful reptile hoarder.

 Cats